pydata/pyrallel/README.md

-- do not try to invent new set of high level programming abstractions (yet): use a low level programming model (IPython.parallel) to finely control the cluster elements and messages transfered and help identify what are the practical underlying constraints in distributed machine learning setting.
+- do not try to invent new set of high level programming abstractions (yet): use a low level programming model (IPython.parallel) to finely control the cluster elements and messages transferred and help identify what are the practical underlying constraints in distributed machine learning setting.